-What are some of the requirements of becoming a foster parent?
+What are the requirements of becoming a foster pet-parent?

 - One member of the family must be at least 18 years old.

-- Ability to lift, push or carry at least 25 pounds.
+- You must be able to lift, push, or carry at least 25 pounds.

-- Own a car for transporting to veterinary appointments, or in case of an emergency.
+- You must own a car for transporting animal(s) to vet appointments, or evacuating them in case of an emergency.

 - All parties responsible for care of foster animal(s) must attend foster care training, to be scheduled after your application has been approved by the Volunteer team.

-- You must have a schedule that allows you to meet the needs of foster animals placed in your care.
+- You must have a schedule that allows you to meet the needs of foster animals in your care.

 Is it difficult to say good-bye?

 Fosters definitely need the ability to say goodbye.
-It can be tough, but making a difference this big isn’t always easy!
-Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another animal in need.
-Please know that although each adoption saves a life, a great foster parent can save many lives, by socializing and rehabilitating pets that might just need a little extra time and care to be ready for a new home.
+Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another in need.
+Although each adoption saves a life, a great foster parent can save many lives by socializing and rehabilitating pets that need a little extra time and care to be ready for a forever home.